 The Darien Gap

-The Darien Gap is a geographical challenge, its almost impenetrable jungles the only break in the otherwise complete, 30,000-mile-long Pan-American Highway.
-For centuries the Darien Gap has attracted and seemingly swallowed up ill-prepared explorers in its canopied, labyrinthine jungles.
-Adventure writer, Hilary Bradt, describes it as a ‘swampy wasteland crawling with venomous creatures, ready at a moment’s notice to suck unsuspecting explorers into its oozing depths’.
+The Darien Gap is a geographical challenge; its near impenetrable jungles the only interruption in the otherwise complete, 30,000-mile-long Pan-American Highway.
+For centuries its mystery lured and seemingly swallowed up ill-prepared explorers in its canopied, labyrinthine jungles.
+Travel writer, Hilary Bradt, describes it as a ‘swampy wasteland crawling with venomous creatures, ready at a moment’s notice to suck unsuspecting explorers into its oozing depths’.

-This reputation has kept many would-be adventurers away meaning that crossing the gap remains a pioneering achievement for those who succeed.
+This reputation warned off many would-be adventurers away.
+Even today, crossing the gap remains a pioneering achievement for those who succeed.
 Of the handful of successful crossings in the last 50 years (Secret Compass teams aside), the most well documented is possibly the 1975 motorised crossing undertaken by the British explorer, Col. John Blashford-Snell.

 The Embera Indians